Fixed price of Coca-Cola from 1886 to 1959: The end of the practice

-Throughout its history, the price of Coca-Cola had been especially sticky, but in the 1940s, inflation in the United States had begun to accelerate, making nickel Coke unsustainable.
+Throughout its history, the price of Coca-Cola had been especially sticky, but in the 1940s, inflation in the United States had begun to accelerate, making nickel-priced Coke unsustainable.
 As early as 1950, Time reported Coca-Cola prices went up to six cents.
 In 1951, Coca-Cola stopped placing "five cents" on new advertising material, and Forbes magazine reported on the "groggy" price of Coca-Cola.
-After Coca-Cola president Robert Woodruff's plan to mint a 7.5 cent coin failed, Business Weekly reported Coke prices as high as 6, 7, and 10 cents, around the country.
-By 1959, the last of the nickel Cokes had been sold.
+After Coca-Cola president Robert Woodruff's plan to mint a 7.5 cent coin failed, Business Weekly reported Coke prices as high as six, seven and ten cents around the country.
+By 1959, the last of the nickel bottles had been sold.